Last updated June 18th, 2022.

 Here are the five holdings of the iShares MSCI Emerging Markets fund by country.
 Yet two of them are developed economies.
 Just three nations (China, Korea, and Taiwan) make up 70% of total holdings!

-In my opinion, that’s a great reason why you shouldn’t rely on emerging or frontier market ETFs.
+In our opinion, that’s a great reason why you shouldn’t rely on emerging or frontier market ETFs.

-Such ETFs often don’t even invest in the types of economies they’re named after, and certainly aren’t ideal for diversification.
+Such ETFs often don’t even invest in the types of stocks or economies they’re named after, and certainly aren’t ideal for diversification.